About assisted living

 An operator needs to provide at least one assisted living service to be registered as an assisted living residence.
 There is no limit on the number of assisted living services a residence can offer to its individual residents, as long as the services meet requirements of the Community Care and Assisted Living Act and the Assisted Living Regulation.

-You can find out more on assisted living services here.
+Find out more on assisted living services.

 Costs